US$1,650.00raised of $5,000.00 goal goal

 No more donations are being accepted at this time.
 Please contact the campaign owner if you would like to discuss further funding opportunities

 We are raising money for our annual #GivingTuesday Drive to offset our losses from the COVID-19 Pandemic.

 Please consider making a donation today to support our organization!
-Thanks in advance for investing in the diverse pipeline of underrepresented students of color to college and working in the tech industry!
+Thanks in advance for investing in the diverse pipeline of Black and Indigenous People of Color (BIPOC) to college and working in the tech industry!